top of page

 Work in this area might include:

 This work can be beneficial with respect to all forms of relationships, whether you are looking for support with a romantic partner or partners, friendships, family members, or workplace relationships.
-As an LGBTQIA+ ally, I welcome all forms of relationship.
+I am LGBTQIA+ affirming; all forms of relationship and identity are welcomed.

 bottom of page